 There’s often a sense of panic around a failing project.
 Your team will take its emotional response from you.
 So project an air of calm, rational, optimism.
 Avoid a ‘happy-clappy glass-half-full’ style.
-But, at the same time, be positive about what you hope t achieve, and show a calm, deliberate purpose to your actions.
+But, at the same time, be positive about what you hope to achieve, and show a calm, deliberate purpose to your actions.

 All of your actions need to work towards steadying your team.
 You need to re-motivate them with a strong sense of purpose and a desire to win-out over present difficulties.
 Demonstrate your trust in them, their motivation, and their abilities.
 Acknowledge the strengths each member brings, and the successes they have had in the past.
 Also discuss the value and meaning that the project represents, and therefore why recovering it is important.

 This won’t always be possible.
-But where you can, create a central workspace for your Project turnaround team.
+But where you can, create a central workspace for your Project Turnaround team.
 Here is where you need to gather all the data, facts, and key documents.
-Bring together all your key decision makers and technical experts.
-And provide them with the technical facilities (like communications, white boards and flip charts, and AV systems) that they will need, to do their jobs effectively.
+Bring together all your key decision-makers and technical experts.
+And provide them with the technical facilities (like communications, whiteboards and flip charts, and AV systems) that they will need, to do their jobs effectively.

 Do a ground-up review of your project.
 Look at its charter, business case, plans, and status.
 You need to understand the history of what its sponsors intended, and how it came to its present state.

 Analyze the root causes of the project’s problems.
 There are two questions to focus on: